 - The Group has leading market shares in many of its retail banking business lines, including mortgages, credit cards and current account balances.
 The Group's average market share is around 19 per cent and we generally target growth in any of the businesses below this level.
-Slide 37 of the 2019 Half-Year Results presentation (here) gives a clear representation of this. - Customer lending was up £0.5bn in the quarter with targeted lending growth in the quarter including the open mortgage book up £0.8 billion, SME up £0.2 billion and UK Motor Finance up £0.2 billion - Although open mortgage book balances are down £1.7 billion on December 2018 driven by expected maturities and ongoing pricing discipline, the Group still expects the open mortgage book to end 2019 in line with the end of 2018. - The Group will continue to target loan growth in business segments in which it is underrepresented, such as SME, Mid Markets and Motor Finance. - In February 2018 the Group set out an ambitious three-year strategic plan which included a £6 billion lending target for SME, Mid Markets and start-up businesses. - Expected reductions in the closed mortgage book will continue to impact overall asset growth expectations despite the high quality targeted growth achieved elsewhere across the business.
+Slide 37 of the 2019 Half-Year Results presentation (here) gives a clear representation of this. - Customer lending was up £6.2 billion in the quarter with targeted lending growth including the open mortgage book, which grew by £6.1 billion driven by the £3.7 billion Tesco mortgage book acquisition and £2.4 billion of organic book growth as the Group took advantage of market pricing in the third quarter and benefitted from a strong application pipeline. - In the third quarter, SME increased £0.1 billion and UK Motor Finance increased £0.1 billion.
+The Group will continue to target loan growth in business segments in which it is underrepresented, such as SME, Mid Markets and Motor Finance. - In February 2018 the Group set out an ambitious three-year strategic plan which included a £6 billion lending target for SME, Mid Markets and start-up businesses.

-Why did the Group take an additional PPI charge at Q2?
+Why did the Group take an additional PPI charge at Q3?